IngeborgArdoe/training/discovery/analysis_part1.md

 	a.
 Choose datasource for categories that should filter data.
 Choose at least three categories.
 3. Save and preview.

+While previewing, notice how the numbers in the different tiles change as selections are made.

 ## Extra work

-- Create a tile that shows _% total amount per payment type_
+- Create a tile that shows _% trips per borough type_
 - Create a tile that shows _total amount per payment type_